 RESIDENTS have told Wellington Town Council that they lay awake at night sometimes in fear that their homes will be flooded again.

-Torrents of water rushed through Ditchford Cottages – leaving homes devastated after a nearby stream burst its banks.
-The damage left possessions destroyed, electrics blown and residents heartbroken.
+Torrents of water rushed through Ditchford Cottages, leaving homes devastated after a nearby stream burst its banks.

-But a report published last month by Somerset Council under Section 19 of the Flood and Management Act 2010 into the flooding of nearly 18 months ago has failed to cut the mustard with local people.
+A report published by Somerset Council under Section 19 of the Flood and Management Act 2010 into the flooding of nearly 18 months ago has failed to cut the mustard with locals.

-Another resident told councillors that she had to move out of her home for seven months after the flooding to allow for the damage to be repaired.
+Another resident told councillors she had to move out of her home for seven months after the flooding so repairs could be completed.

 Councillors sympathised with the residents and agreed with their views that the Section 19 report had not offered much support.